-We believe that spelling has a direct effect upon progress in all other areas of the curriculum and is crucial to developing a child’s confidence, motivation and self-esteem.
-We provide children with a range of spelling strategies throughout school which cater for different learning styles.
-Early spelling is taught through phonic work in the Early Years Foundation and Key Stage 1.
+At St Columba’s we believe that spelling has a direct effect upon progress in all other areas of the curriculum and is crucial to developing a child’s confidence, motivation and self-esteem.
+We provide children with a range of spelling strategies throughout school which cater for different learning style.
+Early spelling is taught through phonic work in Early Years, Foundation and Key Stage 1 using Letters and Sounds.
 As children move from Key Stage 1 to Key Stage 2, the emphasis shifts from the teaching of phonics to more focussed teaching of spelling strategies, conventions and rules to build upon the children’s established phonic knowledge.
 However, phonic support and intervention is still provided in Key Stage 2 to those children who need it.
 School is also signed up to Spelling Shed which is an interactive platform for the teaching and learning of spelling rules.
 The work set on here correlates to what has been taught in the classroom and children enjoy learning this way.